BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 Called any time a new device is discovered during a scan

+#### CallbackManager.robot.discoverTimeOut

+	Callback signature:
+        CallbackManager.robot.discoverTimeOut(robotTypeId: string) -> boolean
+    Example call:
+        CallbackManager.robot.discoverTimeOut("hummingbird");

+Tells the frontend that the discover timed out so the frontend has a chance to start the discover again.

+#### CallbackManager.robot.stopDiscover

+	Callback signature:
+        CallbackManager.robot.stopDiscover(robotTypeId: string) -> boolean
+    Example call:
+        CallbackManager.robot.stopDiscover("hummingbird");

+Tells the frontend that the discover stopped so the frontend has a chance to start the discover again.
+Called any time a scan stops unless it timed out.

 ## Robot connection/disconnection

 The frontend will tell the backend when to connect to or disconnect from a robot using the